jordicenzano/live-streaming-ingest-advanced-simulation/README.md

 ```

 ## Usage
-- Execute `./start-simulation.js`
+Execute `./start-simulation.js`
 (Probably first execution will take a while because it will pull the docker container, if you want to speed up that process you could do `docker pull jcenzano/docker-ffmpeg` first)

 Note: FEC is only available inside Brightcove organization and you have to execute:
 ```
-TODO: Create internal repos for the code and the containers docker pull jcenzano/docker-ffmpeg-fec docker pull jcenzano/docker-fec
+TODO: Create internal repos for the FEC code and the containers TODO docker pull TODO/docker-ffmpeg-fec docker pull TODO/docker-fec
 ```

-- To see usage instructions you can call the script without arguments:
+To see usage instructions you can call the script without arguments:
 ```
 Use:
-./start-simulation.js PROTOCOL(rtmp, udp, SRT, or clean) netemCmd TestDuration(s) MediaTestFile [ffplayCommand(port2010)] [ProtocolParams]
+./start-simulation.js PROTOCOL(rtmp, udp, srt, fec, or clean) netemCmd TestDuration(s) MediaTestFile [ffplayCommand(port2010)] [ProtocolParams]

 Example UDP:
 ./start-simulation.js udp "rate 10mbps loss 5% delay 200ms" /test-video/test.ts "ffplay -x 1280 -y 720 -left 1680 -top 10 tcp://0.0.0.0:2010?listen"